microsoft/language-server-protocol/_specifications/specification-3-15.md

 	deprecated?: boolean;

 	/**
-	 * The range enclosing this symbol not including leading/trailing whitespace but
+	 * The range enclosing this symbol not including leading/trailing
-	 * everything else like comments.
-This information is typically used to determine if
+	 * whitespace but everything else like comments.
+	 * This information is typically used to determine if the client's cursor
-	 * the clients cursor is inside the symbol to reveal in the symbol in the UI.
+	 * is inside the symbol to reveal in the symbol in the UI.
 	 */
 	range: Range;

 	/**
-	 * The range that should be selected and revealed when this symbol is being picked,
+	 * The range that should be selected and revealed when this symbol
-	 * e.g the name of a function.
-Must be contained by the `range`.
+	 * is being picked, for example, the name of a function.
+	 * Must be contained by the `range`.
 	 */
 	selectionRange: Range;